sufian27/snake-game/README.md

 ### CLASSES

-- **Canvas class:** Contains all the computation.
+- **Canvas:** Contains all the computation.
-- **Food class:** Defines the attributes of a "food" for the snake.
+- **Food:** Defines the attributes of a "food" for the snake.
 - **SnakeComponent:** Defines the attributes of every component of the snake.
 This class is used to make a list of SnakeComponents that currently make up the snake.
-- **Turn class:** Defines the x and y coordinates of every turn that the snake makes.
+- **Turn:** Defines the x and y coordinates of every turn that the snake makes.
 This class is used to make a list of where the snake is going.
 - **MyApp:** Creates and makes the JFrame visible.

 ### LOGIC